 The Development Office is always happy to welcome visiting alumnae and answer general queries.
 We will forward letters and emails, and may be able to put you in touch with old friends or other alumnae in your locality or area of work.

 The resources below will help you answer questions about the St Anne’s Society, inform you of the benefits available to alumnae, and provide you with access to College publications and more.
 Please contact us at firstname.lastname@example.org with any queries.

-St Anne’s Society (formerly known as the Association of Senior Members, or ASM) is an inclusive organisation, of which all students of the College become members on completing their course.
-Membership is free for life.
+St Anne’s Society (formerly known as the Association of Senior Members, or ASM) is an inclusive organisation, of which all students and alumnae of the College become life members automatically, free of charge.

 The SAS Committee meets three times a year and is made up of representatives from all the branches and from College.

-The SAS Committee organises an annual Spring event to raise funds for the Domus Fund for Bursaries.
-In addition, the SAS Committee organise the annual Gaudy event, which is open to all St Anne’s alumnae and their guests.
-The Gaudy brings together alumnae with intellectual content and debate, and is an opportunity to be reunited with your contemporaries and meet like-minded people and make new friends.
+The Committee organises the annual Gaudy event, which is open to all St Anne’s alumnae and their guests.
+The Gaudy brings together alumnae with intellectual content and debate, and is an opportunity to be reunited with your contemporaries, meet like-minded people and make new friends.

-If you want to know more about the SAS, or are interested in joining the committee, please contact us at firstname.lastname@example.org.
+If you want to know more about the SAS, or are interested in joining the committee, please contact Stella Charman at firstname.lastname@example.org.
 Additionally, you can view the Constitution of the SAS, updated in 2016.